Join our Virtual Open House on Aug 14 | 7PM EST

 The online master’s degree program helps you advance your career in the training or teaching of adult learners, whether in the public, private or non-profit sectors, by equipping you with new professional skills and knowledge.

-Despite being a fully online program, small class sizes and group learning modules promote interaction with professional peers and experienced faculty who understand education.
+Despite being a fully online program, small class sizes and focused discussion forums promote interaction with professional peers and experienced faculty who understand education.

 If you are looking to advance your career while studying from home or at work, the online degree can be completed in two years or less with approved transfer credits.

-The MEd in Adult Learning focuses on the theory and practice of instructing and learning for adult learners in a variety of work environments.
-Graduates earn credit towards the certification requirements of the Institute of Performance and Learning.
+The MEd in Adult Education focuses on the theory and practice of instructing and learning for adult learners in a variety of work environments.

 The MEd in Educational Leadership focuses on leadership and driving initiatives in educational organizations, including K-12 education and non-school-based learning environments.